 Concretely, if the DNLS effective potential $V_{\text{eff}}[n]$ could be determined from the amino-acid sequence alone, one could in principle solve the DNLS forward to obtain the native $(\kappa,\tau)$ profile and reconstruct the three-dimensional structure.
-This leads to a fundamental theoretical question: does the Hasimoto map constitute a dynamical governing equation that drives folding, or is it merely a kinematic identity that describes the final state?
+Whether this is possible turns on whether the DNLS acts as a dynamical governing equation that drives folding or merely as a kinematic identity that records the final state.

-To address this, we must situate the Hasimoto framework within the broader landscape of theoretical biophysics, where predictive success has invariably relied on capturing non-local information that the nearest-neighbor structure of the DNLS cannot inherently represent.
-Energy landscape theory~\cite{dill2012protein} and coarse-grained models like AWSEM~\cite{davtyan2012awsem} achieve accuracy by incorporating explicit non-local contact potentials that bias the free-energy surface.
-Similarly, from a geometric perspective, tube models~\cite{banavar2007physics, banavar2002geometry} rely on non-local excluded-volume interactions to select secondary structures, while direct coupling analysis (DCA)~\cite{morcos2011direct, cocco2013principal} extracts long-range contacts from evolutionary covariance.
-Topological complexities such as knots~\cite{sulkowska2020folding, dabrowski2017topological} further imply global constraints that exceed local curvature descriptions.
+Across theoretical biophysics, predictive success has consistently relied on capturing non-local information that the nearest-neighbor structure of the DNLS cannot represent.
+Energy landscape theory~\cite{dill2012protein} and coarse-grained models like AWSEM~\cite{davtyan2012awsem} achieve accuracy by incorporating explicit long-range contact potentials that bias the free-energy surface.
+Similarly, from a geometric perspective, tube models~\cite{banavar2007physics, banavar2002geometry} rely on excluded-volume interactions to select secondary structures, while direct coupling analysis (DCA)~\cite{morcos2011direct, cocco2013principal} extracts long-range contacts from evolutionary covariance.
+Topological features such as knots~\cite{sulkowska2020folding, dabrowski2017topological} further impose global constraints that lie beyond any local curvature description.